z9er/CyberpunkTHING/resources/documents/abilities feedback.md

 ```
 constant health regen countered by poison or bleeding
 ```
 i can't tell much about it ingame, i do see it gives some regen.
 I'd suggest a slider for the regen effect.
-I like that it has counters though :) i have one thought, pumpin up regen to about the highest it could be, and then making it where you could also counter it, or maybe permanently turn it off, by a hit to the back of the enemy. incentivizing smart counterplay even if you don't have poison or bleeding (melee stun, move around, wack em, w/e)
+I like that it has counters though :) i have one thought, pumpin up regen to about the highest it could be (just conceptually, obviously this would be a configurable slider anyways), and then making it where you could also counter it, or maybe permanently turn it off, by a hit to the back of the enemy. incentivizing smart counterplay even if you don't have poison or bleeding (melee stun, move around, wack em, w/e)

 machine learning original description
 ```